America's Car-Mart (CRMT)

 Number of Stores

-America's Car-Mart operated 154 locations in the latest quarter, and over the last two years, has kept its store count flat while other consumer retail businesses have opted for growth.
+America's Car-Mart listed 154 locations in the latest quarter and has kept its store count flat over the last two years while other consumer retail businesses have opted for growth.

 When a retailer keeps its store footprint steady, it usually means demand is stable and it’s focusing on operational efficiency to increase profitability.